 Enterprise with the Ant build System will be a thing of the past very soon, as all new projects are required to use Android Studio templates.
-Existing Android Enterprise projects should be migrated to Android Studio, since Corona Enterprise will drop their support for Ant project model in September or October this year.
+Existing Android Enterprise projects should be migrated to Android Studio, since Solar2D Enterprise will drop their support for Ant project model in September or October this year.

 Here are several features coming with Android Studio that makes development easier.

 Android Studio has an exciting feature known as real-time code auto completion.
 If you can’t remember the complete code, auto completion can give you suggestions as you type in.
 The editor will continually refine the suggestions as you progress.
 Pressing the ‘enter’ key will select the highlighted item on the list shown.
 There is also a keyboard shortcut for manually invoking the feature by which you can edit existing codes after pressing Ctrl-Space.